carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

 ~~~
 {: .output }

-> ## Add parameter
+> ## Add a parameter
-> Modify the `script1.nf` adding a fourth parameter named `outdir` and set it to a default path that will be used as the pipeline output directory.
+> Modify the `script1.nf` adding a fourth parameter named `outdir` and set it to `results`.
+This parameter will be used as the pipeline output directory.
 > > ## Solution
 > > ~~~
 > > params.outdir = "results"